Bashpoet/PessoaNetPackets/README.md

 *   **You must have explicit permission to monitor a network.**
     *   Only capture traffic on networks you own or administer.
-    *   Obtain **written authorization** before using PessoaNetPackets on any other network.
+    *   Obtain **written authorization** before using PessoaNetPackets and other code in this repository on any other network.
     *   Maintain thorough records of all authorizations.

 ## 2. Regulatory Compliance